 Kira Justifies Kira’s Expulsion

-Just after Japan’s disappointing elimination from the world cup like every time, an important meeting is held at the headquarters of the Japan Football Union.
-Anri Teieri, a new hire there is furious about the present-day state of the country’s football and argues that they need to make a serious change.
+Just after Japan’s disappointing elimination from the World Cup, like every time, an important meeting is held at the headquarters of the Japan Football Union.
+Anri Teieri, a new hire there, is furious about the present-day state of the country’s football and argues that they need to make a serious change.
 Although other members of the JFU are unconcerned and irresponsible, she makes the case that the national football team needs to make serious changes that are only possible if a man like Jinpachi Ego is given control.
-Her speech at Japan Football Union that day, leads to the foundation of Blue Lock later.
+Her speech at the Japan Football Union that day led to the foundation of Blue Lock later.

-In the present-day Kira struggles to wrap his head around the fact that he just got eliminated from the facility and lost his chance to represent Japan forever.
+In the present day, Kira struggles to wrap his head around the fact that he has just been eliminated from the facility and lost his chance to represent Japan forever.
 He is furious and argues that the stupid game has nothing to do with soccer.
 However, Jinpachi goes on to contend that the room they were playing in was exactly the size of a regular penalty area and the tag game tested the strikers’ accuracy and other skills.
-Kira is still unable to process that he is eliminated but Jinpachi cites examples from one of his games and argues that he lacks the ego and perseverance of a world-class striker.
-He eventually decides to walk away furious that Isagi managed to take away his dream of representing his country.
+Kira is still unable to process the elimination, but Jinpachi cites examples from one of his games and argues that he lacks the ego and perseverance of a world-class striker.
+He eventually decides to walk away, furious that Isagi has managed to take away his dream of representing his country.

 The following day, Isagi and his dormmates learn that the players at the Blue Lock facility live in five buildings.
-All of them have different amenities and strikers go to a specific building based on their skills.
+All of them have different amenities, and strikers go to specific buildings based on their skills.
 It turns out that Isagi and his teammates belong to a team of the lowest-ranking players.
-Elsewhere in Japan, Itoshi Sae, one of the most talented players in the country prepare to leave for Europe with no plans to ever play for his country as he believes no footballer in Japan deserves his pass.
-However, he decides to cancel his plan when he accidentally comes across Japan Football Union’s press conference where Anri explains what they intend to achieve for the country’s future through the Blue Lock project.
+Elsewhere in Japan, Itoshi Sae, one of the most talented players in the country, prepares to leave for Europe with no plans to ever play for his country as he believes no footballer in Japan deserves his pass.
+However, he decides to cancel his plan when he accidentally comes across Japan Football Union’s press conference, where Anri explains what they intend to achieve for the country’s future through the Blue Lock project.

 What Are the Rules for the First Selection?
 How Does Jinpachi Expect Players to Think About Soccer?